somdipdey/EasySQL/README.md

 Execute(String, out DataTable):	        Int:	Executes the query to fetch the data in datatable and returns the number of rows affected

+Execute(String, Dictionary<String, String>):	Int:	Executes the query with parameters and returns the number of rows affected

+Execute(String, Dictionary<String, String>, out DataSet):	Int:	Executes the query with parameters to fetch the data in dataset and returns the number of rows affected

+Execute(String, Dictionary<String, String>, out DataTable):	        Int:	Executes the query with parameters to fetch the data in datatable and returns the number of rows affected

 ExecuteProcedure(String):	Int:	Excutes the stored procedure and returns the number of rows affected

 ExecuteProcedure(String, out DataSet):	        Int:	Excutes the stored procedure to fetch data in dataset and returns the number of rows affected